-Switch to energy efficient appliances and insulate drafty parts of your home after conducting an energy audit.
-These are some simple, easily implemented energy efficient behaviors.
+Switch to energy-efficient appliances, insulate drafty parts of your home after conducting an energy audit, and check out some tips for more simple ideas on how to easily implement energy-efficient behaviors.

-It is never too late to start conserving energy, the benefits of doing so add up!
+It is never too late to start enhancing your conservation of energy, the benefits of doing so add up!
 Some of the perks of being energy-conscious include:

 When you change your habits to use less energy in everyday life, you can save money on your energy bills.
 Reducing your energy consumption leads to less energy needing to be generated to power your home, which ultimately saves you money.